Applications for this grant stream closed on June 1, 2022.

-For 2021, one of the PlanH Healthy Communities grant program streams focuses on Community Connectedness.
+For 2022, one of the PlanH Healthy Communities grant program streams focuses on Community Connectedness.
 These grants support communities as they take multi-sectoral action to explore, learn, and innovate, enhancing community cohesion and sense of belonging.
-Fostering connection to others within community is important, even during public health emergencies calling for folks to be physically apart in order to combat the negative long-term health outcomes of loneliness and isolation.
 Complete the online application located here.

 A step-by-step guide for completing the PlanH Community Connectedness Grant application is available here.

 Grants of up to $5,000 each plus in-kind supports are available for approximately 20 Indigenous and local governments working with health authorities and other partners to better understand priority areas and local needs and to enhance a sense of belonging within local community.